amaurybsouza/iac-practice/README.md

 # Terraform & Ansible: Deep dive into IaC

-Motivated by the LinuxTips docker course, I did a little automation to provision an infrastructure on AWS and then use Ansible to install Docker on an EC2 instance. now I plan to always provision new resources in the AWS cloud and write more code using Terraform and Ansible with CI/CD.
+Motivated by the LinuxTips docker course, I did a little automation to provision an infrastructure on AWS and then use Ansible to install Docker on an EC2 instance.
+My plan is always provision new resources in the AWS Cloud and write some code using Terraform and Ansible with CI/CD tools.

 ## Table of Contents
 - [Requirements](#requirements)